Anton-Latukha/abcd-demo/README.md

 As we can see, SaltStack does not fully implement Docker API still.
 So level-up Docker infrastructure to Salt level is not a good idea.

-But it is convenient to use Docker through Salt targeting and commands to work with Docker sources.
+It is convenient to use Docker through Salt targeting and commands to work with Docker sources.
 And use modules, function whenever it is handy.